-Updated: We've posted our first Coffee Lake S review on the Intel Core i7-8700K, read all about it here
+Updated: We've posted our first Coffee Lake S review on the Intel Core i7-8700K

 Fifth time’s the charm.
-At least that seems to be the case with Intel’s upcoming fifth round of chips based on the 14nm manufacturing node.
+At least that seems to be the case with Intel’s upcoming fifth round of processors based on the 14nm manufacturing node.

-Contrary to the company’s initially modest promises, Intel claims its flagship 8th-generation Coffee Lake processor is a whopping 45% faster than its Kaby Lake equivalent – perhaps justifying the move to the Z370 chipset and the necessity to buy a new motherboard.
+Intel claims, despite its earlier, more modest promises, that the flagship 8th generation Coffee Lake processor is a stunning 45% faster than the Kaby Lake equivalent – which justifies Intel’s decision to move Coffee Lake CPUs to the new Z370 chipset – requiring customers to buy a new motherboard.

 Unsurprisingly, this range includes two processors in each of the the Core i3, i5 and i7 categories.